Students may use the following measures for their primary placement in lieu of placement testing:

 Temporary exception: Effective April 17, 2020 MCCCD will be offering EdReady as an additional placement measure.

 - This non-proctored, online testing option can be accessed at maricopa.edready.org (DO NOT use any other EdReady site).

 - Students will be required to create an EdReady account if they have not done so previously.
 Students will be asked for their MEID.
 If unsure of their MEID, students can contact the SCC Help Desk at (480) 423-6274, option 3.

-- See the Student Quick Start Guide for additional information on how to access EdReady.
+- See the EdReady Student Guide for additional information on how to access EdReady.

 The placement testing subject areas are: Math, English, College Reading, and Critical Reading and Critical Thinking.
 The Reading Placement test now contains two separate testing sections.